 CogNosco Lab

-CogNosco Lab designs models dealing with psychological phenomena through quantitative techniques, including cognitive network science, network psychometrics, human-centered artificial intelligence (AI), Bayesian inference and categorical data estimations.
-In addition to achieving models endowed with computational power and mathematical elegance, we strive to produce data-informed insights based on psychological theories and enable further explorations, validations, interpretations and understanding of psychological phenomena.
+CogNosco Lab designs models dealing with the psychology of knowledge through quantitative techniques, including cognitive network science, Large Language Models’ bias analysis, human-centered artificial intelligence, natural language processing and complexity science.
+In addition to achieving models endowed with computational power and mathematical elegance, we strive to produce data-informed insights enhanging our understanding of cognitive psychology and knowledge modelling.

-Our signature models include the framework of multilayer cognitive networks for modelling language acquisition and clinical impairments, forma mentis networks for knowledge modelling and text analysis, network-based AI psychometrics for detecting emotional distress/creativity levels and personality traits from social media and fluency data, and Bayesian model for detecting cheating and academic fraud.
+Our signature models include the framework of multilayer cognitive networks for modelling language acquisition and clinical impairments, forma mentis networks for knowledge modelling and text analysis, network-based AI psychometrics for detecting mental distress.

-CogNosco Lab develops quantitative frameworks for understanding psychological data and phenomena.
+CogNosco Lab develops quantitative frameworks for understanding psychological data and cognitive phenomena.

 Our ideas, models and data insights are powered by: